Mat Mania: The Player/Dynamite Tommy

 The player-controlled wrestler was possibly modeled after The Dynamite Kid.
 Called simply "You" in Exciting Hour and Mat Mania, he is dubbed Dynamite Tommy (the Dynamite Kid's real name is Tom Billington) in Mania Challenge.
-However, there are signs held up in the crowd which read Fight Tommy and Tommy great, and since all the challengers have a name, the name Tommy only could refer to the unnamed player's character.
+However, there are signs held up in the crowd which read Fight Tommy and Tommy great, and since all the challengers have a name, the name Tommy could only refer to the unnamed player's character.
 He sports shaggy brown hair and wears blue trunks and white boots.
 His assortment of manoeuvres include: a punch and a high kick, and a shoulder block from a standing position; from a headlock, an Irish whip, a body slam, a piledriver, and a vertical suplex; upon a running opponent, a back body drop, an elbow smash, a clothesline or a jumping back kick; upon a downed opponent, a running body splash, or, from a turnbuckle, a sunset flip or a knee drop.
 The player-controlled wrestler is fashioned after common "babyface" performers of the era.